 603,700 sq. km

 'The airways stretch over a distance of more than 20 thousand kilometers in the blue sky of Ukraine.
-Turbojet and turboprops Tu-104, Il-18, An-10, Il-14, IL-12, Li-2, and An-2 fly on these roads day and night.'...so starts this brochure...to continue about the industrial and agricultural development of Ukraine.
-Presenting the air routes and comparing the air travel times with the railway. ...'In 1961, 65 percent of aviation traffic in Ukraine was performed on airplanes with gas turbine engines.
+Turbojet and turboprops Tu-104, Il-18, An-10, Il-14, IL-12, Li-2, and An-2 fly on these roads day and night.'...'In 1961, 65 percent of aviation traffic in Ukraine was performed on airplanes with gas turbine engines.
 By the end of the seven-year period, the share of these traffic will increase to 90 percent.

 16 pp, 111 x 220 mm, RU

 ''...Whether a person comes here on business or to rest by the sea - everyone is assured of seeing a lot of interesting and unusual in the land of the Ukraine."
-Large scale industrial and agricultural development, science and culture, historical context, monuments and heros...and of course the air routes, with by now an overall length of 90,000 km in Ukraine, all is described in this nicely illustrated Aviareklama brochure.
-Included is a double page route map and an advertising page of Aviaexport.
+Large scale industrial and agricultural development, science and culture, historical context, monuments and heros...and the air routes, with by now an overall length of 90,000 km in Ukraine; Including a double page route map and an advertising page of Aviaexport.

 8 panels (16 pp), 100 x 220 mm, RU*